ray-project/ray/doc/source/ray-overview/getting-started.md

 :end-before: __torch_distributed_end__
 ```

-Then, instantiate a ``TorchTrainer``
+Instantiate a ``TorchTrainer``
-with 4 workers, and use it to run the new training function!
+with 4 workers, and use it to run the new training function.

 ```{literalinclude} /../../python/ray/train/examples/pytorch/torch_quick_start.py
 :language: python